jaclyn-taroni/2025-mdibl-fair/instruction-material/bulk-rnaseq/conda-environment.md

 # Setting up a bulk RNA-seq conda environment

-We can use conda to install command line tools need for the bulk RNA-seq material on the server.
+We can use conda to install the command line tools and R packages needed for the bulk RNA-seq material on the server.

 ### Step 1: Initialize conda